Jimbly/LD55/README.md

 * Music
 * SFX/Music toggles
 * zen mode toggle
-* show one-line summary for each of the 4 modes when hovering over them; also allow hovering over the quadrant of the graph
 * Change level 10 notification to use overlay screen
 * Copy circle from previous if no save?
 Start completely fresh beyond the first one?
 Something more interesting as default?
 * Do X through Power to indicate deleting, not red circle